 The SA editor may need to issue updates to the copyedit.
 These will usually be distinguished visually (i.e. different comment colour) so that the project technical editor doesn't have to re-review old material.

-Near the end of this iterative process the SA editor will provide a clean draft that the project technical editor can check against the copyedit/spreadsheet
+Near the end of this iterative process, the SA editor will provide a clean draft that the project technical editor can check against the copyedit/spreadsheet

 The WG technical editor will support and respond to any queries from the project technical editor during the process.